YottaDB/YDBDoc/MessageRecovery/errors.rst

 CITPNESTED, Call-ins can not be used inside a TP transaction

-Call in/Run Time Error: This indicates that a nested call-in (gtm_ci()) was invoked from an external call function that was called within a TSTART/TCOMMIT fence.
+Call in/Run Time Error: This indicates that a nested call-in (ydb_ci()) was invoked from an external call function that was called within a TSTART/TCOMMIT fence.

 Action: YottaDB currently does not handle TP support across multiple call-in invocations.
 Make sure all external call C functions, that invoke call-in functionality are not fenced within a TSTART/TCOMMIT boundary.